Roman History Books

 by Edward Gibbon

-Get this book at https://amzn.to/3mWHjNr
+Get this book UK at https://amzn.to/3mWHjNr

 Spanning thirteen centuries from the age of Trajan to the taking of Constantinople by the Turks, DECLINE & FALL is one of the greatest narratives in European Literature.
 David Womersley's masterly selection and bridging commentary enables the readerto acquire a general sense of the progress and argument of the whole work and displays the full variety of Gibbon's achievement.